Ssxs-Andrea/Y2S1-Brick-Ball-Game/README.md

 - Delete unused import libraries and variables.

-- For example: the method setFps in GameEngine is deleted as animation timer is used to control the time.

 ### d.
 Resources

 Split the images and css files into different folders based on their usage.